 We respond to both extreme cold and extreme heat warnings.
-The Extreme Weather Response shelters are open whenever the temperature drops below 0 degrees (or feels like 0 degrees) during the night OR whenever the temperature is anticipated to reach a daytime high of 29 degrees Celsius for two or more consecutive days.
+The Extreme Weather Response shelters are open whenever the temperature drops below 0 degrees (or feels like 0 degrees) during the night (EWR) OR whenever the temperature is anticipated to reach a daytime high of 29 degrees Celsius for two or more consecutive days (EWHR).

-Alerts are called on a daily basis with notices distributed widely for posting – e.g., with emergency services, hospitals, clinics, government services, in Burnaby public libraries, community centres, churches and at the offices of social service agencies.
-Alerts are called jointly by the operator (Lookout) and Task Force.
-Oversight is by the Extreme Weather Response Work Group, a committee of the Task Force To End Homelessness in Burnaby.
+Alerts are called on a daily basis with notices distributed widely for posting – e.g., Burnaby emergency services, hospitals, clinics, government services, RCMP, public libraries, community centres, churches, public transit and and social service agencies.
+Alerts are called by representatives of the Task Force.
+Oversight of the EWR is by the Extreme Weather Response Work Group, a committee of the Task Force To End Homelessness in Burnaby.

-People receive food and a safe warm dry place to sleep and referrals to needed services.
+People receive hot food and supplies and a safe warm dry place to sleep.
+They are also referred to needed services.

-Burnaby’s Extreme Weather Response is greatly assisted by the donations of the faith community who provide nutritious food and supplies as well as location for the shelter and volunteer support.
+Burnaby’s Extreme Weather Response is greatly assisted by the donations of the faith community who provide nutritious food and supplies as well as location for the sheltering site and volunteer support.

 Volunteers and assistance are always welcome.
 From setting up or taking down the space, to serving food there are a variety of tasks that we need help with.